NingWang1990/NingWang1990.github.io/_pages/cv.md

   * PCB design and Assembly
 * AutoCAD

 Prizes
 ======
 * Mathematical modeling
-  * 10.2012, Second prize in China post-graduate mathematical contest in modeling
+  * 10. 2012, Second prize in China post-graduate mathematical contest in modeling
-  * 02.2011, Honorable mention prize in mathematical contest in modeling of America
+  * 02. 2011, Honorable mention prize in mathematical contest in modeling of America
-  * 10.2010, First prize in  China undergraduate mathematical contest in modeling
+  * 10. 2010, First prize in  China undergraduate mathematical contest in modeling
-  * 06.2011, First prize in mathematical contest in modeling of Northwestern Polytechnical University
+  * 06. 2011, First prize in mathematical contest in modeling of Northwestern Polytechnical University
-  * 06.2010, First prize in mathematical contest in modeling of Northwestern Polytechnical University
+  * 06. 2010, First prize in mathematical contest in modeling of Northwestern Polytechnical University
+* Machine learning
+  * 11.2019, Bronze medal in Kaggle competition "Severstal: Steel Defect Detection"

 Publications
 ======
   <ul>{% for post in site.publications %}